 The best time to do this is after it’s been cooked and chopped up in the food processor, before mixing it up with the rest of the ingredients.

 Try placing it on paper towels to squeeze out any moisture.
+Or wrap up the cauliflower with some cheesecloth or thin linen cloth and squeeze out as much moisture as you can.
 You could also place the pieces on a baking tray in the oven at a low temperature to dry it out before moving onto the next step.

 Once you’ve made the crust, you can use it to make any kind of pizza you want!
 Choose any toppings you like, throw them on top, bake, and you’ve got a pizza.
 Simple!